Our year in action

 Cameron and Ben

 College students Cameron and Ben joined the Southampton Airport team as part of Treloar’s Supported Internship Programme, a one‐year pathway designed to support students into employment, self‐employment or voluntary work.
-Throughout the academic year, they focused on improving passenger experience, beginning with a comprehensive induction that included meeting senior leaders, the accessibility team and completing essential safety training.
+Throughout the academic year, they focused on improving passenger experience.
 Cameron and Ben tested accessibility across the train station and car park and met staff across the airport.
 They identified ways to improve the experience for both passengers and staff, supporting Southampton Airport’s commitment to creating more accessible communities.

 Treloar's Supported interns, Ben and Cameron, with Gemma from Southampton Airport in the Outdoor Learning Centre